-- 1. To understand basic principles of power generation, Hydraulic Turbines. - 2.
-To understand the functioning of hydel, thermal and nuclear power stations. - 3.
+- 1. Understand basic principles of power generation, Hydraulic Turbines. - 2.
+Understand the functioning of hydel, thermal and nuclear power stations. - 3.
 Understand the economic aspects of power generation. - 4.
-To study the basic principles of illumination and different types of heating and welding techniques - 5.
-To understand the basic principle of electric traction systems including speedtime curves of different traction systems.
+Study the basic principles of illumination and different types of heating and welding techniques - 5.
+Understand the basic principle of electric traction systems including speed-time curves of different traction systems.

-- CO 1: Distinguish and analyze different types of power generation and turbines. - CO 2: Identify hydel, thermal and nuclear power stations and draw their layouts. - CO 3: Calculate cost of generation and other tariffs. - CO 4: Estimate the levels of illumination and heating & welding techniques. - CO 5: Determine the speed/time characteristics of different types of traction systems.
+- CO 1: Distinguish and analyze different types of power generation and turbines. - CO 2: Compare and contrast hydel, thermal and nuclear power stations and draw their layouts. - CO 3: Calculate cost of generation and other tariffs. - CO 4: Estimate the levels of illumination and heating & welding techniques. - CO 5: Determine the speed/time characteristics of different types of traction systems.